 The Importance of Native Speakers in International Debt Collection

-Debt Collection is not a subject you can take in school – we have to rely on the experience of generations of debt collectors to guide us through the challenges of Debt Collection and teach us all there is to know.
+is not a subject you can take in school – we have to rely on the experience of generations of debt collectors to guide us through the challenges of and teach us all there is to know.
 Among all of the challenges that are faced in this discipline, one of the most difficult ones is probably the communication towards the debtor.
 This communication needs to be as fluid, clear and effective as possible.
-In an increasingly globalized economy, the communication challenge becomes even more difficult: how to bridge cultural and language differences in Debt Collection?
+In an increasingly globalized economy, the communication challenge becomes even more difficult: how to bridge cultural and language differences in ?
 In this blog, we will discuss the importance of having native speakers that can communicate with the debtor in their native language.

 Avoiding misunderstandings in language

 If we add language barriers to this already complex formula of communication, you can imagine that the collection of a debt will not be effective nor efficient.
 A study carried out in the United States by Gluszek & Dovidio (2010) shows that communication problems occurred significantly more with non-native accents than with regional accents.
 This means that, for example, a non-native English speaker will be harder to understand than a native speaker with an Australian accent.
-This is why Debt Collection should be carried out by native collectors that can contact the debtor in their native language.
+This is why should be carried out by native collectors that can contact the debtor in their native language.
 This will avoid unnecessary complications and keep the conversation as clear as possible.

 Using cultural knowledge to ensure effective collection